 There are several different types of soffit to choose from – ranging from aluminium soffit to uPVC hollow soffit board – and each of these different types has several advantages and disadvantages.
 Below are some of the reasons you may decide to invest in one particular type over the other.

 One of the most common types of materials for soffit boards is uPVC.
 This vinyl material has a range of benefits, not least the fact it is quite inexpensive when compared with other materials.
-Whether solid or hollow soffit board, the affordability of uPVC makes it popular choice for many homes.
+Whether solid or hollow plastic soffit board, the affordability of uPVC makes it a popular choice for many homes.

 Another key advantage of uPVC soffit board is that it is the most insulating option for a home compared with other materials.
 If this is a concern for you, uPVC solid or hollow soffit board may be the right choice for you.
 It is also a resilient material despite the lower price tag – it will generally not crack or chip and will not rot.